kc3981/health-insurance-quote-generator/README.md

 - Unit test the application
 - Setup and run the application
 - Commit code to your GitLab repo and share the URL
-- Add @kuldip-emids to the repo as developer
+- Add @kc3981 to the repo as developer
 - In case you have questions feel free to reach out

 # WHAT DO YOU NEED TO DO IF YOU ARE DOING THIS AT THE TEST LOCATION?